I Just Sold Half of My Rental Portfolio—Here’s Why That Should Make You Nervous!

 And I’m not the only one.
 Smart investors, everywhere, are still looking—and still finding—deals.
 So, are you going to sit on the sidelines and wait for the market to decline?
 Or are you going to get out there and compete with me?

 The Next Step for You

-Look, the end of 2017 is approaching quickly.
+Look, the end of the year is approaching quickly.
 You had some pretty lofty goals set at the beginning of the year.
 How are you doing on them?